-Do not use products containing more than 30% DEET, 20% icaridin, or 2% soybean oil.
+If you are pregnant, do not use products containing more than 30% DEET, 20% icaridin, or 2% soybean oil.
 Be sure to read the label to know how long the protection will last.
+Reapply only as needed.

 There is no scientific proof that the use of these insect repellents by pregnant women presents a risk to the health of the baby they are carrying.
 But it is important to apply the product to exposed skin only and to wash off any excess.

-Limit your exposure to these products by applying them to your clothes rather than directly onto your skin.
+To limit your exposure to these products, you can apply them to your clothes rather than directly onto your skin.
 Wearing long pants and light colours is another way to help protect against insect bites.